seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 I will not have it so: lie down, good sirs;
 It may be I shall otherwise bethink me.
-Look, Lucius, here’s the book I sought for so;
+Look, Lucius, here's the book I sought for so;
 I put it in the pocket of my gown.

 *VARRO and CLAUDIUS lie down*